 }

 Result: Agent sees purpose, tasks, entities, and allowed actions.
-No layout noise; automation policy can restrict to AOM-only (READY / allowed) or allow more (OPEN / open).
+No layout noise; automation policy can restrict to AOM-only (allowed with guardrails) or allow more (open).
+(The snippet above is illustrative; a full valid surface also includes required generated_at, state, navigation, and signals — see spec.)

 AOM’s answer: